 - A. Class Participation

 - B. Class Performance

 - C. Exams/Tests

 - D. Written examination

-- E. Evaluation of student participation in active warm-up at an intermediate level.
-Evaluation of student performance in individual drills at an intermediate level.
-Evaluation of student performance in team drills at an intermediate level.
-Evaluation of student performance in game situations at an intermediate level.
-Evaluation of student performance on Physical Fitness Test at an intermediate level.
-Evaluation of student's critical thinking skills as they apply to understanding team concepts at an intermediate level.
+- E. Evaluation of student participation in active warm-up at an expert level.
+Evaluation of student performance in individual drills at an expert level.
+Evaluation of student performance in team drills at an expert level.
+Evaluation of student performance on Physical Fitness Test at an expert level.
+Evaluation of student's critical thinking skills as they apply to understanding team concepts at an expert level.
 Evaluation of written exam to include knowledge of skill fundamentals, team strategies and game rules / vocabulary.